Ticketing and Registration Features for Charity Auctions

 1. Integrated Ticketing That Feeds Directly Into Registration

-Ticketing should do more than sell seats—it should prepare guests for the auction before they arrive.
+Ticketing should do more than sell seats.
+It should prepare guests for the auction before they arrive.

 Auto-Registration for Ticket Buyers